 Why are we so interested in working with text?

-So what makes this course different – why is this first section about text rather than numbers?
-The answer is that, as biologists, we have a particular interest in dealing with text rather than numbers (though of course, we’ll need to learn how to manipulate numbers too).
-Specifically, we’re interested in particular types of text that we call sequences – the DNA and protein sequences that constitute the data that we deal with in biology.
+So what makes this website different – why is this first page about text rather than numbers?
+The answer is that, as biologists, we have a particular interest in dealing with text rather than numbers (though of course, we'll need to learn how to manipulate numbers too).
+Specifically, we're interested in particular types of text that we call sequences – the DNA and protein sequences that constitute much of the data that we deal with in biology.

 There are other reasons that we have a greater interest in working with text than the average novice programmer.
 As scientists, the programs that we write often need to work as part of a pipeline, alongside other programs that have been written by other people.
 To do this, we'll often need to write code that can understand the output from some other program (we call this parsing) or produce output in a format that another program can operate on.
 Both of these tasks require manipulating text.

 I've hinted above that computers consider numbers and text to be different in some way.
 That's an important idea, and one that we'll return to in more detail later.
 For now, I want to introduce an important piece of jargon – the word string.
 String is the word we use to refer to a piece of text in a computer program (it just means a string of characters).
 From this point on we'll use the word string when we're talking about computer code, and we'll reserve the word sequence for when we're discussing biological sequences like DNA and protein.

 The first thing we're going to learn is how to print a message to the screen.
 Here's a line of Python code that will cause a friendly message to be printed.